top of page

 Our Farm’s Mission:

 City Sprouts Farm builds community resilience by stewarding a productive farm space where people can come together to learn, increase food access, and demonstrate how community vitality can grow through our food system.
 Our programming is embedded within Western Washington University's Center for Community Learning and we provide multiple entry points for students to engage in local food systems.
-We grow 1 acre of diversified vegetables using regenerative and ecological practices.
+We grow diversified vegetables using organic and ecological practices.
 Our primary goals are to grow nutritious produce that is accessible for food-insecure members of our community, to cultivate soil health and biodiversity, and to create opportunities for student learning, engagement and belonging.

 About the community we are serving:

-The Birchwood and Alderwood areas of Bellingham are impacted by food apartheid.
-Since the only grocery store in the area closed in 2016, the lack of access to fresh, affordable, culturally appropriate food has particularly impacted low income communities and communities of color.
 Since City Sprouts Farm began in 2018, we have worked to address this problem by getting fresh produce into the hands of our most food insecure neighbors.
 The produce grown at City Sprouts Farm is free/affordable for the people who consume it.
-We will do this by providing produce to Sea Mar Community Health Center’s FARMacia free food stand, the Birchwood Food Desert Fighter’s free food share spot, through WWU Food Pantry Donations, and through our sliding-scale CSA program.
+We do this by providing produce to Sea Mar Community Health Center’s FARMacia free food stand, the Birchwood Food Desert Fighter’s free food share spot, through WWU Food Pantry Donations, and through our sliding-scale or free CSA program.

-Pay Rate: $18/hour
+Pay Rate: $19/hour.

 bottom of page